How do F-PODs and conventional recorders compare?

 - has automated adaptation to noise so that it does not often max out, even in severe conditions.

-- writes normal files to any micro SD card, up to 32 GB, without any special formatting.
+- writes normal files to any micro SD card, up to 256 GB.
+32GB is more than enough for a year of data.

 - for sites with many sonars it can run two real-time sonar detectors that can filter out boat sonars, and record their detections.

-- takes lithium batteries without any modification.
+- the standard F-POD takes primary lithium batteries without any modification.

 - has a deep-sleep mode which enables the POD to run for years, sampling every nth minute.